 Progressing

 Projects are managed through a structured but often lengthy process.
-This does not suit every area of activity in an organisation.

 Level 4